sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/sAhityetihAsaH/rAjashekharaH/kAvyamImaMsA.md

 mature production as a Kavirâja.
 Here either in the first or the last canto, but most probably in the first, may be found appreciatory verses about poets (Viśeshakavipras'ansâ) quoted in Jahlana's
 *Suktimuktavalî.* Generally the poet's family-history and praise of old poets are given in Âkhyâyikâs and Kathâs such as the *Harshacharitra*, the*Tilakamñjarî* and the *Udayasundarî*; but references to old poets are also made in the Mahâkâvyas.
 Mankhaka in his *S'rikanthaCharita* refers to old and contemporary poets and Somes'vara in the first canto of his *Kîrtikaumudî* eulogizes old poets.
 This practice of eulogizing the old poets in the beginning of a poem is also found in Prâkrita poems of the 12th century e. g. in the *S'ântináthâcharitra* of Devachandra, guru of the great Hemachandra.
 Some say that Râjas'ekhara wrote a work named *Kavivimars'a*, wherein are to be found the appreciatory verses attributed to him in the *Sûktimuktávalî*; but it does not seem probable that Râjas'ekhara,should ever have written any such work when he had composed such a large work as the Kâvyamîmânsâ with 18 adhikaraṇas.
 It was conjectured that the appreciatory verses may occur in the*Kâvyamîmânsâ;* but these verses do not occur in the first Adhikaraṇa,nor is there possibility of their being found in other adhikaraṇas, as the first adhikaraṇa alone, judging from the contents of the whole work, seems to contain such matter.
 Besides the *Haravilâsa,*Râjas'ekhara composed a work, named *Bhuvanakos'a,* on the world's geography.
-At the end of the 17th chapter of the *Kâvyamîmânsâ*he refers the reader to this [work](# " इत्थं देशविभागो मुद्रामात्रेण सूत्रितः सुधियाम्। यस्तु जिगीषत्यधिकं पश्यतु मञ्जुवनकोशमसौ। p.
-98.")for detailed information about the world's geography.
-Ujjvaladatta quotes a line from Râjas'ekhara about [synonyms](# "चण्डीकान्तो भगाली च लेलिहानो वृषध्वजः (ii-76)")of Siva.
+At the end of the 17th chapter of the *Kâvyamîmânsâ*he refers the reader to this work[^18]for detailed information about the world's geography.
+Ujjvaladatta quotes a line from Râjas'ekhara about synonyms[^19]")of Siva.
 This may be found either in the*Haravilâsa* or in some unknown lexicon of Râjas'ekhara.
 It will thus appear that Râjas'ekhara was an extensive writer and might have written more works than those hitherto known

+[^18]: " इत्थं देशविभागो मुद्रामात्रेण सूत्रितः सुधियाम्। यस्तु जिगीषत्यधिकं पश्यतु मञ्जुवनकोशमसौ। p.
+98."

+[^19]: "चण्डीकान्तो भगाली च लेलिहानो वृषध्वजः (ii-76

 **  The present work only the first part of the Kâvyamimânsâ**.
 From the first chapter Śâstrasamgraha, we understand